 Suggested Read: Electrical Substation Components And Their Workings

 Overload Relay Types:

 Overload relays are classified into two main types one is thermal overload relays and the other is magnetic overload relays.

 |#1.||Thermal Overload Relay|

 #1.
 Thermal Overload Relay:

-A thermal type relay is a protective device.
+A thermal-type relay is a protective device.
 And this is mainly designed to cut power.
 When the motor uses excessive current for an extended period of time.
 To achieve this, the relay involves an NC relay.
 Once a maximum current is supplied to the motor circuit, the relay opens due to the modified temperature of the motor relay, otherwise, it detects the overload current depending on the type of relay.

-This relay relates to the circuit breaker as well as the application in construction.
+This relay relates to the circuit breaker as well as its application in construction.
 However, most circuit breakers disrupt the circuit.
 This motor is evenly designed to calculate the heating profile if the overload occurs even for a moment.
 Thus the circuit should be overloaded for the entire period before it breaks.
 Thermal overload is classified into two types of solder pot as well as a bimetallic strip.

 #2.
 Magnetic Overload Relay: